-$^{6}\ https://leginfo.legislature.ca.gov/faces/codes\displaySection.xhtml?sectionNum=11362.5.\&lawCode=HSC.$
+6. https://leginfo.legislature.ca.gov/faces/codes\displaySection.xhtml?sectionNum=11362.5.&lawCode=HSC.

-&lt;sup>7 Doctors in these states can only recommend (but cannot prescribe) marijuana to patients with an appropriate diagnosis because marijuana is prohibited under federal laws.
+7. Doctors in these states can only recommend (but cannot prescribe) marijuana to patients with an appropriate diagnosis because marijuana is prohibited under federal laws.

-'medical' use, the passage of MML reduces these additional costs born by illicit users, and hence, induces a broader initiation of illicit marijuana consumption.
+The economic theory on substance use advocated by Becker and Murphy (1988) and Grossman (2005) suggests that consumers maximize their utility of consuming intoxicating substances subject to their own cost constraints.
+According to this theory, illicit users face additional costs-the health risk, the legal risk, and the search cost for finding the substance-in addition to the monetary price (Grossman, 2005; Pacula et al., 2010; Galenianos et al., 2012).
+Although MML appears to only liberalize marijuana for 'medical' use, the passage of MML reduces these additional costs born by illicit users, and hence, induces a broader initiation of illicit marijuana consumption.
 First, following states' legal approval, marijuana can be viewed as a medicine rather than an intoxicating substance.
 Thus, MML reduces the perceived health risk associated with using marijuana and favorably alters the public attitudes towards marijuana.
 Figure 2 shows that the national acceptance rate towards marijuana has been trending up over time since the 1990s.
-Second, MML reduces the perceived legal risk because law enforcement's ability to separate illicit marijuana users from medical users tends to be low.
+Second, MML reduces the perceived legal risk because law enforcement's ability to separate illicit marijuana users from medical users tends to be low (Lofton, 2019).
 Third, MML initiates the development of a legal marijuana industry, and greatly expands production and supply of marijuana in the marketplace.
 Marijuana products can be diverted to non-medical use through either straw purchases or drug trafficking.
 As such, legalization of medical marijuana can increase marijuana availability to local residents and reduce potential search costs born by illicit users.
 For these three reasons, MML reduces the perceived health and legal risks as well as search costs associated with marijuana, leading to higher illicit marijuana consumption.